Nature’s Recipe Grain Free wet dog food receives the Advisor’s top rating of 5.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The sixth ingredient is tricalcium phosphate, a beneficial source of calcium and phosphorous.
+The eighth ingredient is tricalcium phosphate, a beneficial source of calcium and phosphorus.
 In addition, this additive is used in canned foods as an emulsifier — an agent designed to disperse a food’s fats more evenly in water.

 From here, the list goes on to include a number of other items.